jtdaugherty/brick/docs/guide.rst

 vertical space behavior by knowing their ``Size`` values.
 Those should be made clear in the Haddock documentation.

+The rendering context's specification of available space will also govern how widgets get cropped, since all widgets are required to render to an image no larger than the rendering context specifies.
+If they do, they will be forcibly cropped.

 Limiting Rendering Area
 -----------------------